 The Science Behind The Apple Volcano

 A chemical reaction occurs between two or more substances that change and form a new substance.
-In this case, you have an acid, vinegar and a base, baking soda.
-When they combine, they make a gas called carbon dioxide which produces the eruption you can see.
+In this case, you have an acid, vinegar, base, and baking soda.
+When they combine, they make a gas called carbon dioxide, producing the eruption you can see.

 The carbon dioxide escapes the mixture in the form of bubbles.
 You can even hear them if you listen closely.
-The bubbles are heavier than air, so the carbon dioxide collects at the surface of the apple or overflows the apple because of the small vessel we have given it.
+The bubbles are heavier than air, so the carbon dioxide collects at the apple’s surface or overflows the apple because of the small vessel we have given it.

 In this baking soda volcano, the dish soap is added to collect the gas and form bubbles that give it a more robust lava like flow down the side!
 That equals more fun!